 Trustworthiness – Logging Policy & Customer Support

 Hotspot Shield’s logging policy is a mixed bag.
-The company states that it does not keeps logs.
+The company states that it does not keep logs in Australia.
 Nevertheless, there are lots of areas where they mention using customer data for a variety of purposes.

-The service also teams up with few third parties as their free version is supported by advertisement.
-According to the provider, they only provide anonymized IP address to the advertisers not the actual one.
+The service also teams up with a few third parties as their free version is supported by advertisement.
+According to the provider, they only provide anonymized IP addresses to the advertisers, not the actual ones.

-In my opinion, the VPN’s strategy of handling customer logs merits certain amount of skepticism.
+In my opinion, the VPN’s strategy of handling customer logs merits a certain amount of skepticism.

-On support front, the service offers following options:
+On the support front, the service offers the following options:

 - Live Chat